Open House (Breaking Bad)

 "Open House" is the third episode of the fourth season of the American television drama series Breaking Bad, and the 36th overall episode of the series.
 It originally aired on AMC in the United States on July 31, 2011.
 In the episode, Walter and Skyler advance their plans to buy a car wash as a front organization, while Jesse holds increasingly darker parties to distract from his guilt for having killed Gale.
 Meanwhile, Marie starts stealing to cope with the difficult recovery of her husband Hank, who is asked to offer his advice regarding Gale's murder investigation.

 The episode was written by Sam Catlin and directed by filmmaker David Slade, marking his first time directing for television.
 It featured guest appearances by Nigel Gibbs and stand-up comedian Bill Burr, the latter of whom specifically sought to appear on the show.
 Marie's return to the kleptomania she demonstrated in the first season was conceived early during brainstorming sessions for the third season.

 Breaking Bad music supervisor Thomas Golubić sought to select music for Jesse's party sequences appropriate for the dark tone of the scenes, including the song "If I Had a Heart" by Swedish musician Fever Ray.
 "Open House" was viewed by an estimated 1.714 million viewers and received a 0.7 Nielsen rating among adults between the ages of 18 and 49.
-The episode received generally positive reviews.

 Plot

-Walter furiously notices a motion-detecting surveillance camera that has been installed in the lab.

-Later that day, Skyler convinces Walt in a meeting with Saul to buy the car wash by mentioning how Bogdan insulted his manhood.
-She devises a plan to trick Bogdan into selling by having Saul's con artist acquaintance Patrick Kuby pretend to be an EPA representative who is shutting down the business out of concern over contaminants.
+While preparing for his next meth cook, Walter becomes furious after noticing a motion-detecting surveillance camera has been installed in the lab.
+Later that day, Skyler and Walt meet with Saul and Skyler convinces Walt to buy the car wash by mentioning how Bogdan insulted his manhood.
+She devises a plan to trick Bogdan into selling by having Saul's con artist acquaintance Patrick Kuby pretend to be a United States Environmental Protection Agency representative who is shutting down the business out of concern over contaminants.
 Bogdan begrudgingly sells to her, even agreeing to a lower price than her original offer.

-Jesse is still feeling numb from recent events, attempting to clear his head with nostalgic go-kart trips.
-He continues to open his house up for all-night drug-fueled orgies, deliberately throwing piles of money in the midst of the chaos.
+Jesse is still feeling numb from recent events and attempts to clear his head with nostalgic go-kart trips.
+He continues to open his house for all-night drug-fueled orgies, and deliberately throws piles of money in the midst of the chaos.
+Tyrus Kitt surveils Jesse's house from a nearby car.

-Angry and frustrated by Hank's continuous cold shoulder, Marie resumes her streak of kleptomania; she starts stealing objects from real-estate open houses, where she also makes up elaborate stories about who she is, but is eventually caught by a real estate agent.
+Frustrated by Hank's continuous cold shoulder, Marie resumes her streak of kleptomania.
+After a series of thefts from real-estate open houses, during which she also makes up elaborate stories about her background, she is caught by a real estate agent who recognizes her from a previous incident.
 A livid Hank pulls strings with his friend Detective Tim Roberts to get her out of being charged.
-Roberts drops by the Schrader residence to seek Hank's help by giving him Gale's lab notes to look at.
-Hank initially shoves away the notebook but begins to read it later that night.
+Roberts drops by the Schrader residence to seek Hank's help and gives him a photocopy of Gale's lab notebook.
+Hank initially shoves the notebook away but begins to read it later that night.